21 Best Cold Hardy Chickens: Egg Laying, Meat & Dual-Purpose

 Below are some of the benefits of raising cold-hardy chickens:

-• Less worry and stress when it freezes: The last thing you need to do is go out in the blistering cold night to feed your chickens after a long day of work!
-You can put this off for another day or two without worrying about them perishing in the frigid weather.
+- Less worry and stress when it freezes: The last thing you need to do is go out in the blistering cold night to feed your chickens after a long day!
+You can put this off for another day without worrying about them perishing in the frigid weather.

-• More egg production during the winter: Instead of being sluggish due to the cold weather, they are more likely to lay eggs during the winter since it is so dark.
+- More egg production during the winter: Instead of being sluggish due to the cold weather, they are likelier to lay eggs in winter since it is so dark.

-• The hens will have thicker feathers with no frostbite: Their feet and toes will be safe from ice burn or frostbite during the winter months.
+- The hens will have thicker feathers with no frostbite: Their feet and toes will be safe from ice burn or frostbite during winter.
 No more frostbite means no more scars or infections.

-• Hens will get into the dirt and find worms for food, which lets them eat well: They don’t need to search for food outside in the snow like another breed of chickens.
+- Hens will get into the dirt and find worms for food, which lets them eat well: They don’t need to search for food outside in the snow like other breeds of chickens.
 (This is especially good for young chicks).

-• You can spend less time taking care of them: This is great if you are busy, out of the house for long periods, or don’t feel like going out in the cold to feed them.
+- You can spend less time caring for them: This is great if you are busy, out of the house for long periods, or don’t feel like going out in the cold to feed them.

-• You can save money by not having to buy heating lamps and heaters for your chicken coop: If it gets freezing, you may need a heater, but this isn’t required very often.
+- You can save money by not buying heating lamps and heaters for your chicken coop: If it gets freezing, you may need a heater, but this isn’t required often.

 Also read: Mealworms for chickens